Dates01/03/2019 - 01/09/2019

 ThemeBroken Nature: Design Takes on Human Survival

-The XXII International Exhibition of Triennale Milano is taking place from 1 March to 1 September 2019, under the theme "Broken Nature: Design Takes on Human Survival".
-The XXII Triennale di Milano is curated by Paola Antonelli, Senior Curator of Architecture & Design, Director of Research & Development at The Museum of Modern Art in New York.
+The XXII International Exhibition of Triennale Milano took place from 1 March to 1 September 2019, under the theme "Broken Nature: Design Takes on Human Survival".
+The XXII Triennale di Milano was curated by Paola Antonelli, Senior Curator of Architecture & Design, Director of Research & Development at The Museum of Modern Art in New York.

-It received formal recognition from the General Assembly of the BIE on 12 June 2018, and is supported by the members of Fondazione La Triennale di Milano: the Italian Government, the Lombardy region, the City of Milan, and the Milan, MonzaBrianza, and Lodi Chamber of Commerce.
+It received formal recognition from the General Assembly of the BIE on 12 June 2018, and was supported by the members of Fondazione La Triennale di Milano: the Italian Government, the Lombardy region, the City of Milan, and the Milan, MonzaBrianza, and Lodi Chamber of Commerce.

 Broken Nature: Design Takes on Human Survival was an in-depth exploration of the strands that connect humans to the natural environment, which have been intensely compromised, if not entirely severed, over the years.
 By casting a wide net on architecture and design projects, the exhibition underlined the concept of restorative design, highlighting objects and concepts at all scales that reconsider human beings’ relationship with their environments – including both natural and social ecosystems.

-The thematic exhibition includes four directly commissioned works and multiple loans.
-The commissioned works have been entrusted to Formafantasma; to Neri Oxman and her research group, the Mediated Matter Group of MIT Media Lab; to Sigil, a collective based in Beirut and New York; and to Accurat, a data-driven research, design, and innovation studiobased in Milan and New York.
+The thematic exhibition included four directly commissioned works and multiple loans.
+The commissioned works have been entrusted to Formafantasma; to Neri Oxman and her research group, the Mediated Matter Group of MIT Media Lab; to Sigil, a collective based in Beirut and New York; and to Accurat, a data-driven research, design, and innovation studio based in Milan and New York.
 These commissions highlight design approaches aimed not only at correcting humanity’s self-destructive course, but also at replenishing our relationship with the environment and with all species—including other human beings.
 Some are even continuations of a body of work previously started and are meant to encourage the designers to consider their practice as long-term research.